 Approved descriptions for all chemistry courses are listed in the Undergraduate Catalog.
 More details can be found by clicking on links in the list below.

-The B. S. Chem. degree requires 41 hours in chemistry courses, 12 hours in mathematics courses, and 8 hours in physics courses as listed below.
-This degree is recommended for students preparing for postgraduate study in chemistry.
+The B. S. Chem. degree requires 42 - 43 hours in chemistry courses, 11 - 12 hours in mathematics courses, 8 hours in physics courses and one upper division ethics course as listed below.

 - CHEM 1110 & 1111: General Chemistry 1 Lecture and Laboratory